 Method 2: Bait and Grab the Chicken

-When you need to catch a chicken at daylight, baiting is the most common method you’d find.
+When you need to catch a chicken in daylight, baiting is the most common method you’d find.
 Chickens will typically flock over their feed, allowing you to approach them from behind for a catch.
 However, you have to be extremely quiet as the chicken will run away if it senses movement.

 To Bait a Chicken: